containers/fetchit/docs/methods.rst

 Ansible
 -------
-The Ansible method allows for an Ansible playbook to be run on the host.
+The AnsibleTarget method allows for an Ansible playbook to be run on the host.
 A container is created containing the Ansible playbook, and the container will run the playbook.
 This playbook can be used to install software, configure the host, or perform other tasks.
 In the examples directory, there is an Ansible playbook that is used to install zsh.

 .. code-block:: yaml